-Holy Spirit Bray Park employs a Guidance Counsellor on-site Tuesday to Friday.
-The Guidance Counsellor coordinates social-emotional and wellbeing programs within the school and is available to assist students involved in bullying incidents by providing counselling support.
+Holy Spirit Bray Park employs a Guidance Counsellor on-site who coordinates socialemotional and wellbeing programs within the school and is available to assist students involved in bullying incidents by providing counselling support.
+A Support Teacher Engagement and Wellbeing (ST:EW) works closely with Guidance Counsellor to support student wellbeing.